 • Boundaries and relationship patterns

-• Recovery from trauma, stress, and life upheaval
+• Recovery from trauma, stress, and life changes

 How we work

-• Safety first: we start small, agree on goals together, and check in often.
+• Safety first: we start small, set goals together, and check in often

-• Nervous-system aware: grounding, breath, and simple body-based tools (no pressure to tell everything at once).
+• Nervous system aware: grounding, breath, and simple body-based tools, with no pressure to share everything at once

-• Nature where it helps: walk-and-talk or seated outdoor sessions when privacy, access, and weather make sense.
+• Nature where it helps: walk-and-talk or seated outdoor sessions when appropriate

-• Real-life fit: strategies you can actually use at school, work, or home.
+• Real-life fit: strategies you can actually use in everyday life

 Modalities we draw from